Jason Seaman, Heroic Indiana School Teacher Injured In Shooting, Proud Of Wounded 13-Year-Old

 A family friend has started a crowdfunding campaign on GoFundMe, and as of this writing has raised just over $33,000 for her medical bills.
 Similarly, a GoFundMe campaign for Seaman has raised just over $66,000 as of this writing.

 As for the alleged gunman, police aren’t saying much, for now.
-His name is being kept under wraps because he’s a minor; similarly, police aren’t revealing if he had been in any trouble before, according to The Daily Mail.
+His name is being kept under wraps because he’s a minor; similarly, police aren’t revealing if he had been in any trouble before, according to the Daily Mail.
 They are confirming that he “likely” acted alone.

 Teachers and fellow students who knew the alleged gunman as a “nice kid” who didn’t seem particularly out of the ordinary.

-According to a Friday CNN report, as of this writing there have been 23 school shootings in the United States in which at least one person was injured or killed.
+According to a Friday CNN report, as of this writing, there have been 23 school shootings in the United States in which at least one person was injured or killed.